School of Audiology

 As a school, we are committed to fostering among our students a spirit of life-long professional learning, a commitment to service, and a desire to contribute to the advancement of the profession.

-The School of Audiology faculty and staff have been actively developing a strategic plan to guide the school’s growth.
-The School of Audiology’s strategic plan document can be viewed here. **Please note: the Strategic Plan is in the process of being updated.
-For an draft copy, please contact Interim Director, Dr. Wendy D. Hanks at firstname.lastname@example.org.
+The School of Audiology faculty and staff regularly update the strategic plan to guide the school's growth.
+The Executive Summary of the Strategic Plan can be viewed here.
+For more information, please contact the Director, Dr. Wendy D. Hanks at firstname.lastname@example.org.

 Equitable Treatment for All